 - If your natural peanut butter is just peanuts, you might want to add a pinch of salt to the mixture when you add the dates and peanut butter.

 - How much water you’ll need depends on how dry your peanut butter and dates are.
-If your dates are dry and firm you can soak them in water for 15-20 minutes, then drain.
+If your dates are dry and firm, soak them in water for 15-20 minutes, then drain.
+The soaking water can be reserved to use in the recipe.

-- Another tip is sometimes with natural peanut butter the bottom of the jar is a little drier than the rest, so you may need more water.
-I needed 5 tablespoons for my vegan cookie dough bites.
+- The nut butter at the bottom of the natural peanut butter jar can be drier than the rest, so you may need more water.
 You’re looking for a consistency that will hold together well.

-If your dates are firm and not soft they may need to be soaked for 15 minutes to soften, then drained, and used as per the instructions in the recipe.
+1. If your dates are firm but not soft, they may need to be soaked for 15- 20 minutes to soften.
+After soaking, drain and use the dates according to the recipe's instructions.
+The water can be reserved for use in the recipe.
+To check if the dates are soft enough, try mashing them between your fingers.
+If you can mash them easily, there's no need to soak them.
 Even if the dates say pitted, check for pits anyway.

-Next add the dates, peanut butter, and vanilla extract: then puree until it turns into crumbles.
-This step doesn’t take as long as turning the oats into a powder.
+3. Next, add the dates, peanut butter, and vanilla extract.
+Puree until the mixture resembles crumbles.
+This step takes less time than turning the oats into a powder.

-Then add the water.
+4. Add four tablespoons of water.
 After adding the water, blend the dough until it forms a big clump in the food processor.
-If it’s not coming together then it’s too dry, add another tablespoon of water and try again.
+If it’s not coming together, then it’s too dry; add another tablespoon of water and try again.

-Pulse in the chocolate chips so they will incorporate into the dough, and not dirty another dish.
-Alternatively, once the dough has formed after adding the water you can transfer the dough to a bowl and mix in the chocolate chips by hand.
+5. Make sure the dough comes together before adding the chocolate chips.
+Pulse in the chocolate chips so they will incorporate into the dough and not make another dirty dish.
+Alternatively, once the dough has formed after adding the water, you can transfer the dough to a bowl and mix in the chocolate chips by hand.

 Storage

-Store the oatmeal cookie dough balls in an airtight container in the refrigerator for about 7 days.
+Store the peanut butter bliss balls in an airtight container in the refrigerator for about 7 days.
 They can also be frozen in an airtight container for about 3 months.

 Related recipes